Part 1: Basic Structures & Elements

 <dys-comment>

-This image's source url, alt text, and href will be editable in
+This image's source URL, alt text, and href will be editable in the email builder.

 </dys-comment>